swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 2. Published the containerized runner image to the container registry
 3. Deployed the self-hosted runner on Kubernetes

+!!! abstract "Take away"

+    - **Self-hosted runners enable custom infrastructure**: Running CI/CD jobs on your own infrastructure (rather than provider-managed runners) allows you to use specialized hardware like GPUs, access private networks, and control compute costs more granularly.
+    - **Containerized runners provide consistency and isolation**: Packaging runners as Docker containers ensures they have all required dependencies and provides isolation between jobs, preventing one job from affecting another's environment.
+    - **Security considerations intensify with self-hosting**: Self-hosted runners executing untrusted code (from forks, external contributors) require careful security measures like disabling fork workflows, using private repositories, and implementing proper isolation to prevent malicious code execution.
+    - **On-demand infrastructure optimizes resource usage**: Creating runners dynamically for training jobs (rather than keeping them always running) allows you to use expensive resources like GPUs only when needed, significantly reducing costs.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production